-Corresponding Angles: When two lines are intersected by any other line,(called transversal), the angles formed in matching corners or corresponding corners with the transversal are called as corresponding angles.
+Definition: Corresponding angles are the angles which are formed in matching corners or corresponding corners with the transversal when two parallel lines are intersected by any other line (i.e. the transversal).
 For example, in the below-given figure, angle p and angle w are the corresponding angles.

 In Maths, you must have learned about different types of lines and angles.
-But here we will discuss only about corresponding angles formed by the intersection of two lines by a transversal.
+Here we will discuss only corresponding angles formed by the intersection of two lines by a transversal.
 The two lines could be parallel or non-parallel.
 So, let us learn corresponding angles for both the cases.

 ∠r = ∠y